protocol-1903/actual-underground-pipes/README.md

 # Compatibility
 - [Parallel Piping](https://mods.factorio.com/mod/parallel-piping): full compatibility.
 In fact, they work rather well together!
 I can highly recommend it!
 - [No Pipe Touching](https://mods.factorio.com/mod/no-pipe-touching): NPT has full compatibility.
 Additionally, each type of pipe (as defined by NPT) can be weaved together in different layers of undergrounds via a mod setting.
 This is a heavy mechanic, though, and is known to crash the game in certain mod configurations.
 It will be automatically turned off in certain configurations known to crash the game.
 - [Fluid Must Flow](https://mods.factorio.com/mod/FluidMustFlow): Fluid Must Flow is fully compatible!
 Since v0.1.6, I have added full compatibility.
 There are some rough edges, but those will be fixed over time as I get player feedback on the changes.
+It's recommended you use the [Duct Duct Go](https://mods.factorio.com/mod/duct-duct-go) patch, as it has better support and is easier to work with.
 - [pYmods](https://mods.factorio.com/mod/pyalternativeenergy): Fully supported
 - [Nullius](https://mods.factorio.com/mod/nullius): Fully supported
 - [Krastorio 2](https://mods.factorio.com/mod/Krastorio2): Fully supported